BlogInvesting

 The Old Guard: established networks

-- 37 Angels.
-Leader: Angela Lee (founder.
-Columbia Business School Assistant Dean).
+• 37 Angels.
+Leader: Angela Lee (founder and Assistant Dean at Columbia Business School).
 Best for: NYC-anchored accredited women who want a pitch-to-close-in-4-weeks process.
 Minimum check: $25,000 annual minimum investment.
 Accredited only: Yes.
 Fees: $5,000 first year plus $3,000 subsequent.
 Standout: 100+ women members, bootcamp plus a fast decision cycle.
 Verdict: best if accredited, NYC-based, and able to commit $25K a year.

 The Next Generation

-- The Josephine Collective.
+• The Josephine Collective.
 Leader: Desiree Vargas Wrigley and Amy Rosenow (CFA, CFP).
 Best for: accredited women writing $1K checks, the lowest accredited-only minimum on this list.
 Minimum check: $1,000 per deal.
 Accredited only: Yes.
 Fees: a low-fee co-investing structure (published on site).
-Standout: Chicago-based, nationwide. targets 51% women and POC. appears as a single entity on cap tables.
+Standout: Chicago-based, nationwide.
+Targets 51% women and people of color.
+Appears as a single entity on cap tables.
 Verdict: best for accredited women wanting the absolute lowest per-deal minimum in a curated community.

 The Old Guard: 7 established networks